jxlee007/Tiny-todos/README.md

 The project is inspired by the [Minidocs](https://youtu.be/syHGmY75pfs?si=FfgisCSR_tK54Fwk) content of Sheriyan Coding School React series.

 ## Shoutout To
-To the [Sheriyan Coding School](http://www.youtube.com/@thesheryianscodingschool) for providing such amazing content And the React and Vite communities for their invaluable resources and contributions.
+The [Sheriyan Coding School](http://www.youtube.com/@thesheryianscodingschool) for providing such amazing content And the React and Vite communities for their invaluable resources and contributions.

 ## Author